srijanduggal17/Elevation-Profile-Generator-for-Flow-Rates/README.md

 The goal of this project is to create a tool that helps people create elevation profiles and calculate flow rates for any region of the world.

 I started this for the Uganda Project for Engineers without Borders at Georgia Tech.
 We were trying to figure out where to place a tapstand in a certain region of the country but we needed a certain flow rate output.

+The first thing I did was test out how to query elevation data from the Google Maps API.
+My code for this is under /Maps API test.

+My next goal was to generate elevations for every point in the region we wanted to put the tapstand in.
+So I went to Google Earth Pro Desktop and picked four corner points to define the region.
+I recorded the latitude-longitude values in an Excel file titled "Boundary Points".